Skip to main content

 Warmup

-1. New domain warmed for 14-28 days before any campaign
+1. New domain warmed for 14 to 28 days before any campaign

-2. Warmup volume starts at 5-10 sends/day, ramps gradually
+2. Warmup volume starts at 5 to 10 sends per day and ramps gradually

-3. Warmup recipients reply to warmup messages (engagement signal)
+3. Warmup recipients actually reply to warmup messages

-Reply rate moves the needle more than open rate on reputation
+Reply rate moves the reputation needle more than open rate

 4. Bounce rate stays under 2% throughout warmup